Primus inter pares: Switzerland

-In Switzerland, the seven-member Federal Council constitutes the executive in the Swiss directorial system.
-Each year, the Federal Assembly elects a president of the Confederation.
-By convention, the positions of President and Vice President rotate annually, each Councillor thus becoming vice president and then President every seven years while in office.
+In Switzerland, the seven-member Federal Council constitutes the executive within the Swiss directorial system.
+Each year, the Federal Assembly elects a President of the Confederation.
+By convention, the offices of President and Vice President rotate annually, with each Councillor becoming Vice President and then President every seven years while in office.

-The president is not the Swiss head of state, but is the highest-ranking Swiss official.
-The president presides over Council meetings and carries out certain representative functions that, in other countries, are the business of the head of state.
-In urgent situations where a Council decision cannot be made in time, the president is empowered to act on behalf of the whole Council.
-Apart from that, though, the president is a primus inter pares, having no power above and beyond the other six councillors.
+The President is not the Swiss head of state, but is the highest-ranking Swiss official.
+The President presides over Council meetings and carries out certain representative functions that, in other countries, are performed by the head of state.
+In urgent situations where a Council decision cannot be made in time, the President is empowered to act on behalf of the whole Council.
+Apart from that, however, the President is a primus inter pares, having no power above and beyond that of the other six councillors.

 United States

 The phrase "first among equals" has also been used to describe the Chief Justice of the United States.

-The Chief Justice has no authority over the decisions of the other Justices, but holds one key administrative power: when the Chief Justice votes with the majority on a decision, they can either author the majority opinion or assign it to another Justice voting with the majority.
+The Chief Justice has no authority over the decisions of the other Justices, but holds some administrative powers, such as appointing the Chair of the Judicial Conference Committee on the Budget.
+Seated at the center of the bench, the Chief Justice also presides the oral arguments when the counsels and the Associate Justices are having a colloquy.
+When the Chief Justice votes with the majority on a decision, they can either author the majority opinion or assign it to another Justice voting with the majority.